Pips Answer for Sunday, February 22, 2026

 Looking at my dominoes, the only one that fit was the [4,0] pair, which let me place that vertically at the top left.
 Then, I looked for the biggest numbers to satisfy that 'greater than 9' region at the top.
 I saw the [6,6] domino and knew it had to go nearby.
 The logic flowed pretty naturally from there once the corners were anchored.

-Nyt Pips medium answer for 2026-02-22
+NYT Pips medium answer for 2026-02-22

-Answer for 2026-02-22
+Complete answer for 2026-02-22 (Medium)

 For the Medium puzzle, things got a bit more interesting.
 I immediately looked for the 'sum 18' region involving (2,5), (2,6), and (3,5).
 Since the max pips on any side is 6, getting to 18 with three spots means they all have to be 6s.